mattegoat/pragma-docs/docs/docs/howItWorks/V2/Architecture.md

 ---

-The v2 is taking a layered-approach in order to provide the modularity necessary to anyone's needs.
-Here is a broad overview of the cake:
+The v2 adopts a layered approach to provide the modularity necessary for any needs.
+Here's a broad overview of the structure:

   <div>
   <img width="100%" height="100%" src="https://i.ibb.co/B49Bcc2/Flowchart-3.png" alt="flowchart contracts" />